Living well is not a compromise,

 Yes, We Can

-Current cost-effective technology can turn the tide on climate change.
+Implement current cost-effective technology to turn the tide on climate change today.

 We are speeding up the